-An overview of women’s lives and literary culture in 17th-century England, with particular attention to writers including Mary Wroth and Aphra Behn and their place in the early modern literary tradition.
+An overview of women’s lives and gender politics in 17th-century England, with reference to writers including Mary Wroth and Aphra Behn.

 An examination of the reality of Victorian women’s lives, challenging the idealised Angel in the House stereotype and exploring women’s roles in 19th-century society.